Space, ground, breath & sound

 Music can be produced by a single voice as a series of sounds, something we call melody.
 Yet the musical universe also affords the possibility of the simultaneous yet ordered sounding of multiple voices, something we call harmony when we find it pleasing to the ear.

 As each sound appears, it emerges from silence.
 The alternation of sounds and silence (presence and absence) creates the phenomena we call rhythm.
-The simultaneous sounding of multiple rhythm results in polyrhythm – which may be ordered when they share a common pulse or disordered when they don’t.
+The simultaneous sounding of multiple rhythms results in polyrhythm – which may be ordered when they share a common pulse or disordered when they don’t.

-(20th Century electronic musician Karlheinz Stockhausen discovered that speeding up beating patterns with different rhythms resulted in different tone colors or “timbres” – this word can be used to describe the difference in the sound quality of two different instruments playing the same tone).
+(20th Century electronic musician Karlheinz Stockhausen discovered that speeding up beating patterns with different rhythms resulted in different tone colors or “timbres” – this word can be used to describe the difference in the sound quality between two different instruments playing the same tone).

 While musical tastes vary widely, most people prefer to hear combinations of tones that seem to be in tune.
 Likewise, they generally find it more agreeable when simultaneous rhythms are in sync – that is, they relate to a shared pulse.
 A musician can explain these concepts in mathematical terms, but you don’t need to be a musician to feel them.

-(Those that immerse their ears in avant garde and experimental music may seem to have more tolerance for dissonance and disorder than other listeners.
+(Those that immerse their ears in avant-garde and experimental music may seem to have more tolerance for dissonance and disorder than other listeners.
 Or, one might say they are simply willing to wait longer for harmony and order to appear – and enjoy observing the process of how that happens).

 These qualities of being in tune and in sync – that we associate with sound patterns that vibrate agreeably – also provide a convenient metaphor for the experience of joyful human relationships, what we call connection.

-To tie the two ideas, imagine being in the audience of a concert where one of the musicians is playing out of tune or out of sync.
+To tie the two ideas together, imagine being in the audience of a concert where one of the musicians is playing out of tune or out of sync.
 Notice how the sounds from that instrument seem to clash with the rest of the music, diminishing your experience.
 Now suppose that musician was you.
 Imagine the embarrassment and isolation you would feel if you were responsible for disrupting the sense of unity in the soundscape.

 We can also use this basic criteria of musical connection – being in sync and in tune – to describe other kinds of human interaction.